-Any member of the Board of Directors may be removed from office, with or without cause, by a two- thirds majority of the remaining Board of Directors.
+Any member of the Board of Directors may be removed from office, with or without cause, by a two-thirds majority of the remaining Board of Directors.
 Removal is effective only if it occurs at a meeting called for that purpose.
-Notice must be sent to all Board of Directors members and to all general members of the Eastern PA Continuum of Care, stating that the proposed removal is the purpose of the meeting.
+The notice must be sent to all Board of Directors members and to all general members of the Eastern PA Continuum of Care, stating that the proposed removal is the purpose of the meeting.
 The person recommended for removal shall have the opportunity to speak on his/her behalf prior to a vote of the Board of Directors.
-The Board of Directors members for removal present, prior to the vote of the Board of Directors.
-The recommendation of the Board of Directors for removal shall be considered final, unless within 30 days of the Board's vote, a two-thirds majority of the general membership votes to overturn the Board's action.
+The Board of Directors may deliberate without the person recommended for removal present, prior to the vote of the Board of Directors.
+The recommendation of the Board of Directors for removal shall be considered final unless, within 30 days of the Board's vote, a two-thirds majority of the general membership votes to overturn the Board's action.